All Episodes

 Some of them may have been political.

-Some of them, you know, people that I've talked to, most people I've talked to say he's a pretty straight shooter, and he believes in equal justice under the law, and he believes in equal application of the laws.
+Some of them, you know, people that I've talked to, most people I've talked to say he's a pretty straight shooter and he believes in equal justice under the law and he believes in equal application of the laws.

-You know, he's coming in, he may not be fully up to speed.
+He may not be fully up to speed.

 By the way, story out today.